AustrianTradingMachine/xwrpr/README.md

 XTBpy includes all Data commands of the XTB API, exept
    * ```ping```
 </n>
-this command is automatically executed in the background.
+This command is automatically executed in the background.

 ## **Commands**